CASPer and Duet: The Facts (2025-2026)

 You don’t!
 There is no need to prepare for the Altus suite of tests.

 After signing up for CASPer, you will have access to practice tests as mentioned above.
-This is all you need to prepare.
+That said, we do offer a Casper course with one on one preparation if you feel this will help you.

 Our advice is to write only one to two sentences to answer each question.
 If you have additional time once you are done completing the three questions for the scenario on which you are working, you can then go back and add more information.